by Sasha Alyson

 Aug.
 2016: Philip Alston, a New York law professor and “special rapporteur” to the U.N., files a confidential report (subsequently leaked) charging that the U.N.’s failure to take responsibility was “morally unconscionable, legally indefensible and politically self-defeating.”
 Furthermore, he adds, it “upholds a double standard according to which the U.N. insists that member states respect human rights, while rejecting any such responsibility for itself.”(7)

 Dec.
-2016: Beginning his last month in office, Ban Ki-moon issues his first semblance of an apology, though still not admitting that the U.N. might have caused the outbreak: “We simply did not do enough with regard to the cholera outbreak and its spread in Haiti.
+2016: Beginning his last month in office, Ban Ki-moon issues his first fuzzy semblance of an apology, though still not admitting that the U.N. might have caused the outbreak: “We simply did not do enough with regard to the cholera outbreak and its spread in Haiti.
 We are profoundly sorry about our role.”
-He announced a $400 trust fund to combat cholera and to “provide material assistance and support” for those affected.
+He announces a $400 million trust fund to combat cholera and to “provide material assistance and support” for those affected.
 However, it was his last month in office.
-Finding that money would be up to his successor.
+He wasn’t offering to find the money himself.
+Raising that money would be up to his successor.

-March 2017: His successor, António Guterres, was busy with other things.
+March 2017: His successor, António Guterres, shows little interest in cleaning up someone else’s mess.
 After three months, the trust fund has only about $2 million.
 The U.N. strategy is described in a Boston Globe editorial: “Late last year, Secretary General Ban Ki-moon offered an apology for the U.N.’s role in bringing deadly cholera to Haiti….
 Since then, there has been little more than silence.”

 April 2018: Halfway through what was supposed to be a three-year term, the trust fund has raised $8.7 million, barely over 2% of what had been announced.
 Less than half of that has been spent.

 April 2021: With an extended term and $10 million from USAID, the U.N. fund has received $22 million, still less than 6% of the level announced — also less than 5% of what the U.N. had been spending every year on MINUSTAH.
-Only two-thirds has been disbursed, and the U.N. has given 100% of that money to itself.(8) Many of its planned activities were delayed due to “socio-political instability in 2019,” and then most were cancelled in 2020 due to Covid-19.
+Only two-thirds has been disbursed, and it did not go to the Haitians whose lives had been devastated by U.N. sloppiness.
+The U.N. gave every cent to itself.(8) The biggest single recipient was a low-profile UN agency called UNOPS.
+Many of the activities the U.N. had planned to do with the money were delayed due to “socio-political instability in 2019,” and then most were cancelled in 2020 due to Covid-19.

-I can find no details about what these activities were, or would have been, beyond their titles: “Technical assistance trainings for sustainable management of infrastructures” and “Preparation and development of a catalog, a project guide with financial estimates and feasibility constraints.”
+I can find no details about what these activities were, or would have been had they happened, beyond their titles: “Technical assistance trainings for sustainable management of infrastructures” and “Preparation and development of a catalog, a project guide with financial estimates and feasibility constraints.”

 220,140 women and 201,529 men